 H1-1.
 Elective officers, employees.
 The officers of the House of Representatives are a speaker, and a speaker pro tempore, who shall be members of the body, and a chief clerk and such other officers necessary to conduct the business of the House, who shall be formally elected by a majority vote of the members-elect of the House.
+If there are two or more candidates for an elective office, the roll shall be called, and members shall state their candidate of choice.
+If there are three or more candidates and no candidate initially receives a majority vote of the members-elect of the House, the candidate receiving the fewest votes may not be considered in subsequent elections.
 Employees necessary to conduct the business of the House shall be appointed and announced by the speaker.